equinor/fusion-workspace/documentation/WorkspaceReactWrapper.md

 [<< BACK](/README.md)

-A simple React wrapper for the workspace providing hooks, context, utils, Types and Visual components for the workspace.
-The `useWorkspaceController` hook is the main component in this library.Is is a wrapper for the workspace controller.
-This will be used in the Visual tabs in the workspace.
+A simple React wrapper for the workspace supplying hooks, context, utils, types and visual components for the workspace.
+The `useWorkspaceController` hook is the main component in this Library.
+Is a wrapper for the workspace controller.
+This will be used in the visual tabs in the workspace.

-The visual components here is mainly the layout and all needed to create a workspace.
-This wil not include Garden, Grid tab and so on.
-This wil be provided in the `Fusion Workspace Framework`.
+The visual components here is the layout and all needed to create a workspace.
+This will not include Garden, Grid tab and more.
+This will be provided in the `Fusion Workspace Framework`.

 ## Library Content